La Toya Jackson: 1980–1987: Solo debut and follow-up albums

-1984–1987: Heart Don't Lie and international success

-1984 saw the release of Jackson's critically acclaimed album Heart Don't Lie.
+1984 saw the release of Jackson's Heart Don't Lie.
 Jackson scored her biggest Billboard Hot 100 hit with the title track, which peaked at number 56.
 Other singles from this album were "Bet'cha Gonna Need My Lovin'", "Hot Potato", and a cover of Prince's "Private Joy."
-Jackson and Amir Bayyan co-wrote "Reggae Nights" for Heart Don't Lie but the track did not make the cut.
+Jackson and Amir Bayyan co-wrote "Reggae Night" for Heart Don't Lie but the track did not make the cut.
 Jimmy Cliff's recording of the song was a hit and was nominated for a Grammy.
 Cliff commissioned Jackson to write two more songs: "Brown Eyes" and "American Sweet."

-In 1984, Jackson capitalized on her rising popularity by licensing her name to a fashion line; "David Laurenz for La Toya."
-According to her three-year contract with the suede and leather-maker Jackson agreed to only wear David Laurenz items during her public appearances.
+In 1984, Jackson licensed her name to a fashion line; "David Laurenz for La Toya."
 Apparel in the collection included Jackson's signature leather headbands.
 Jackson starred in television and print advertisements for Nikon cameras and the following year she became the spokesmodel for cosmetics firm Mahogany Image and launched her own eponymous fragrance, La Toya.

 In 1985, Jackson participated on the single "We Are the World", an appeal for famine relief in Ethiopia.
 That same year Jackson featured in anti-drug music video "Stop the Madness".

-Her 1985 single "Baby Sister" was a notable success, as it received one of five Outstanding Song Awards at the sixteenth annual World Popular Song Festival in Japan.
+Her 1985 single "Baby Sister" received one of five Outstanding Song Awards at the sixteenth annual World Popular Song Festival in Japan.
 "Baby Sister" was included on the 1986 album Imagination, released just before Jackson's record label, Private-I, went bankrupt resulting in poor promotion.
 Jackson went on to record two duets; "Oops, Oh No!" with Cerrone, and "Yes, I'm Ready" with artist Jed.
 In 1987 Jackson was featured as a special guest at Minako Honda's DISPA (Disco Party) concert, joining in for the song, "Funkytown".